Substra/substra-documentation/README.md

 To deploy the documentation locally you will need to install all the necessary requirements which you can find in the 'requirements.txt' file of the root of this repository.
 You can use pip in your terminal to install it: `pip install -r requirements.txt`.

-### Install substra, substratools and connectlib in editable mode
+### Install substra, substratools and substrafl in editable mode

 :warning: if you have these repositories installed in non-editable mode, it will not work.